 One of my favorite ingredients in this Copycat Progresso Chickarina Soup is the light, airy meatballs.
-Looking on the web, many of the bloggers went through Heaven and Hell to find the right consistency and texture of the meat to make them light, airy, and floatable.
+Looking on the web, many bloggers went through Heaven and Hell to find the right consistency and texture of the meat to make them light, airy, and floatable.
 I am one of the lucky ones because, over the years, I have made Italian wedding soup for years and knew how to get my meatballs on point without all the unnecessary steps.
 Thank you, Nonna Josie.

 I like using a homemade seasoned chicken broth in my Copycat Progresso Chickarina Soup.
 Still, you can also substitute an organic seasoned low sodium broth in yours and adjust the salt and seasoning if need be.
 I usually make roasted chicken reasonably often, so I make homemade seasoned broth and freeze it in portioned containers to use in soups or meals requiring chicken broth.

 Feel free to use the leftover white chicken meat for those bite-sized chunks of beef in the Copycat Progresso Chickarina Soup to save time; you can also use a roasted chicken from the local market to save time if you don’t have leftover chicken breast meat.
-Free-range all-natural, never antibiotics, and steroid free chicken meat is the best option to buy if you are making it fresh.
-I know I preach organic and all-natural Y’All, but it’s just so much better for you and your little ones.
+Free-range, all-natural, never antibiotics, and steroid-free chicken meat is the best option to buy if you are making it fresh.
+I know I preach organic and all-natural, Y’All, but it’s just so much better for you and your little ones.

-Disclaimer: Hey Y’all, I am sure you already know this, but this recipe is in no way the real method that Progresso uses, it is just my version and a Copycat recipe for Progresso’s Chickarina Soup.
+Disclaimer: Hey, Y’all, I am sure you already know this, but this recipe is in no way the real method that Progresso uses.
+It is just my version and a Copycat recipe for Progresso’s Chickarina Soup.
 I have not been sponsored or paid by anyone to do this post.
 I am just sharing one of our favorite homemade versions of this remarkably delicious convenience food.